What to know about Indiana's 'magic mushroom' laws - NewsBreak

 If you live in Indiana and you also happen to love pizza, here is a list of four amazing pizza places in Indiana that are known for serving absolutely delicious food, every day of the week.

-West Lafayette man gets Indiana’s 1st lifetime hunting suspension, fined over $8,000

-WEST LAFAYETTE, Ind.
-(WISH) — A West Lafayette man is the first person in Indiana to receive a lifetime hunting suspension, the Department of Natural Resources announced Monday.
+WEST LAFAYETTE, Ind. — A West Lafayette man is the first person in Indiana to receive a lifetime hunting suspension, the Department of Natural Resources announced Monday.
 Hanson Pusey, 25, was sentenced Thursday to a lifetime hunting suspension, home detention, probation, and payment of replacement fees.
-He owes...
+He owes over $8,000.

 Indiana DNR Deal after Thanksgiving